regi18/Sonoff-Blynk/README.md

+### :warning: There's a new, improved version at https://github.com/regi18/Espegi

+---

 # Sonoff-Blynk
 Connect your sonoff outlet to the internet and control it using the blynk app.
 There are 3 variants of the code: